Alfred Stock: Life

 Stock was born in Danzig (Gdańsk) and educated at the Friedrich-Werder grammar school in Berlin.
 In 1894 he began studies in chemistry at the Friedrich Wilhelm-University in Berlin.
 After finishing his dissertation about the quantitative separation of arsenic and antimony in the works of Emil Fischer he got his doctoral degree.

 In 1899 he worked with the French chemist and toxicologist Henri Moissan in Paris for one year.
 He was given the task of synthesizing still unknown compounds of boron and silicon.
 Five years later he became professor at the University of Breslau.
 In 1916 he succeeded Richard Willstätter as director at the Kaiser Wilhelm Institute for Chemistry in Berlin.
 After a severe mercury poisoning he became the director of the Chemistry Department at the Technische Hochschule in Karlsruhe from 1926 to 1936.
 In 1932 he was a visiting professor at Cornell University in Ithaca, New York for four months.

-A member of the NSDAP (National Socialist German Workers' Party) since 1933, Stock was anti-Semitic.
+A member of the Nazi Party since 1933, Stock was anti-Semitic.
 From February 6, 1936, to May 7, 1938 Stock was the president of the German Chemical Society.
 Bombs in the Second World War damaged the house of Stock.
 In September 1943 he and his wife moved to Bad Warmbrunn in Silesia, but the flow of refugees forced them to move again towards west in February 1945.
 They found accommodation in Aken (near Dessau).
 After the war in 1946, Stock endeavoured to revitalize German chemistry by lectures and memoirs.
 He was renowned for his pioneering research on boron hydrides.